rooklift/halite2_rush_theory/README.md

 ![Sweet Spots](https://raw.githubusercontent.com/fohristiwhirl/scraps/master/ranges.gif)

 On the left are the threat ranges of the three Blue ships - i.e. how far they can do damage *after they move*.
-On the right are highlighted the sweet spots that the Pink spots should try to reach.
+On the right are highlighted the sweet spots that the Pink ships should try to reach.

 When Pink places his ships in the sweet spots, one of two things will happen: